cupcakearmy/autorestic/README.md

 Linux & macOS.
 Windows is not supported.
 If you have problems installing please open an issue :)

+Autorestic requires `curl`, `wget` and `bzip2` to be installed.
+For most systems these should be already installed.

 ```
 curl -s https://raw.githubusercontent.com/CupCakeArmy/autorestic/master/install.sh | bash
 ```